zerolabnet/SSClash/README.md

 ---

-# Extra Info (optional): Automating Clash Rules Update
+# Extra Info (optional):

-To automatically update Clash rules when the Internet interface comes up:
+1) To automatically update Clash rules when the Internet interface comes up:

 ## Create the Hotplug Script